MAISY® Utility Customer Databases, Forecasting & Analysis Models

 • DSM, DER, and VPP program impacts

-GIM Summary Introduction Download the working GIM Model demo to explore unique distribution planning and analysis capabilities.
+GIM Summary Introduction Download the no-hassle working GIM Model demo to explore unique distribution planning and analysis capabilities.

 GIM Summary Introduction The GIM Resources Page provides links to GIM resources and examples of distribution system analysis applications.